24 August, 2019

 15. Cycle the Timber Trail (Piropiro Pureora Forest Park)

 Hire a bike and cycle the Timber Trail, an 87km journey which winds through ancient forests and takes you across thrilling suspension bridges.
 Awesome views and easy to intermediate in terms of difficulty.
-Take your time and enjoy the scenery, book a 2-days (1-night) package deal and enjoy genuine Kiwi hospitality and comfort at Timber Trail Lodge.
+Take your time and enjoy the scenery.

 16. Explore the Art Deco World (Napier)

 Visit the town of Napier and take a tour of the incredible art deco architecture.
-The Art Deco Trust has dedicated its resources to preserve the area’s beautiful 1930s streetscape.
+The Art Deco Trust has dedicated its resources to preserving the area’s beautiful 1930s streetscape.
 This is a place where history comes alive – a great place to hang out for history buffs and culture vultures.
 Also, plenty of events and festivals are happening all year round.
-Book a guided walk through Napier and learn about this amazing Art Deco city and its history.
-The guides on these official walks from the Art Deco Trust are all locals.

 17. Ride the famous Cable Car (Wellington)